anagha-google/techcon23-datalake-lab/README.md

 | 05 | IAM permissions | For the User Managed Service Account and the User Principal running the lab |
 | 06 | Google APIs | For using the services needed for the lab |

+The automation also includes upload of data needed in the lab into Cloud Storage.<br>

 [Terraform scripts](00-resources/terraform/main.tf) | [Provisioning details just FYI](PROVISIONING.md)

 <hr>